-The Group recognized dividend income of NT\$122,513 thousand and NT\$107,452 thousand in 2021 and 2020 respectively from the above investments in equity instruments designated as measured at fair value through other comprehensive income.
+The Group recognized dividend income of NT\$126,411 thousand and NT\$122,513 thousand in 2022 and 2021 respectively from the above investments in equity instruments designated as measured at fair value through other comprehensive income.

-In order to meet the needs of funding plan, the Group divested the shares of Voltronic Power Technology Corp. designated at fair value through other comprehensive income in 2021 and 2020 and the fair value at the time of disposal was NT\$660,425 thousand and NT\$216,963 thousand with disposal gains of NT\$658,165 thousand and NT\$215,901 thousand, respectively.
-The Group also divested the shares of FSP-Powerland Technology Inc. in July 2020 and the fair value at the time of disposal was NT\$84,480 thousand with disposal gains of NT\$73,876 thousand.
+To meet the needs of funding plan, the Group divested the shares of Voltronic Power Technology Corp. designated at fair value through other comprehensive income in 2022 and 2021 and the fair value at the time of disposal was NT\$523,135 thousand and NT\$660,425 thousand with disposal gains of NT\$521,469 thousand and NT\$658,165 thousand, respectively.

-2. Please refer to Note VI(XXV) for the information of market risk.
+2. Please refer to Note VI(XXV) for the information on market risk.